angular/angular-cli/docs/documentation/stories/budgets.md

 As applications grow in functionality, they also grow in size.
-Budgets is a feature in the Angular CLI which allows you to set budget thresholds in your configuration to ensure parts of your application stay within boundries which you set.
+Budgets is a feature in the Angular CLI which allows you to set budget thresholds in your configuration to ensure parts of your application stay within boundaries which you set.

 **angular.json**
 ```